 Like all ad extensions, we know that Google Ads Message Extensions can improve click-through rate.
 In beta testing, we’ve seen these message extensions significantly improve mobile click-through rates when they’re shown.
 Five separate WordStream Managed Services clients using this feature in beta saw CTR improvements from message extensions, averaging 50% higher CTR than the mobile ad alone!
 These message extensions even rivaled the success of call extensions.

 More leads and higher CTR aren’t the only gains for accounts that create these new message extensions.
 Like all ad extensions, Google Ads Message Extensions can improve your ad’s relevancy and Quality Score.

 Message extensions will only show on mobile devices and may not show all the time.
 It can be particularly difficult to be successful on the mobile SERP, so if you aren’t seeing your message extensions show, it may be a sign that you need to increase your mobile bid adjustment or increase your Quality Score.

 Be sure that your message and extension text makes sense to all searchers.
 You may need to create different message extensions for different products or services you’re offering.
 If someone is looking to schedule an appointment in Boston, you don’t want to send their message to your team in New York and vice versa.

 Despite his best efforts, even Larry Kim needs to stop working and sleep sometimes.
 If you or your team isn’t available to answer texts outside of business hours or on the weekend, be sure to schedule your extensions to only show during hours your team is ready to respond to customer’s messages.

 There’s one downside to note with this new feature.
-Advertisers can see how many people see and click on their message extensions, just like with any other AdWords extension.
-However, Google is currently unable to track texts from message extensions as conversions in AdWords.
+Advertisers can see how many people see and click on their message extensions, just like with any other Google Ads extension.
+However, Google is currently unable to track texts from message extensions as conversions in Google Ads.

 Keep an eye out for this extension within your account as Google plans to roll them out to all advertisers over the coming weeks!